Nasser-Eddin-Nasser/Digitact/Backend/README.md

 # pgAdmin4

 In order to view the content of the database, we ship pgAdmin4 with our docker-compose file.
 Open `localhost:8080` to open pgAdmin4.

+Log in using:
+- Email Address: `example@example.com`
+- Password: `example`

 If you want to access the database, you are most likely prompted for a password.
 It is set to `postgres` by default.